 My job now consists of communicating with our team of contributors, commissioning and editing work, and ensuring that we are always providing the best possible platform for young people to get exciting and varied cultural content.

 My biggest accomplishment to date is the project management of Voice’s Edinburgh Festival Fringe coverage.
-For the last four years I have been commissioned to take a team of 6 young people up to the Scottish capital for a week of reviewing shows at the biggest arts festival in the world.
-We smashed all set targets, and our readership for August was up threefold of the previous month.
+Since 2013 I have been commissioned to take a team of six young people up to the Scottish capital for a week of reviewing shows at the biggest arts festival in the world.
+We smashed all set targets, and our readership for August was up threefold on the previous month.

 I read Politics at Brunel University, graduating in 2015 with a First.
 My dissertation focused on the political participation of 18-24 year olds, and whether or not technology can be leveraged to increase it.